GianlucaGuarini/icaro/README.md

 ```

 `icaro` is able also to listen changes in arrays.
-All the items index position or the mutational eventes like `reverse` or `sort` will dispatch events
+All the items index position or the mutational eventes like `reverse` or `sort` will dispatch events.

 ```js